-General anesthetic can take as long as 24 hours to wear off completely, and this means that your dog’s behavior may be unusual until this time.
+General anesthetic can take as long as 24 hours to wear off completely, and this means that your spayed dog’s behavior may be unusual until this time.
 Exactly how your pet is affected can vary, but typically you can expect her to be sleepy and a little unsteady on her feet while the effects of the anesthetic fade.
-To support her, you should:
+To support them, you should:

 - walk slowly

 - keep her on the leash when she is outside

 - be prepared to help her into your vehicle and onto her bed

 - keep other animals and young children away from her